CoCoNut-UvA/coconut/docs/_sources/dsl_syntax.rst.txt

 Node
 ===============
-A node consists out of children, attributes and node lifetimes.
+A node consists out of children, attributes, equations and node lifetimes.
 Children link to other nodes, which provides tree building.
 Attributes are information stored in the node, every attribute has a type and a name, which becomes a field in the C struct of the node.
+Equations store attribute dependencies that need to be specified when using attribute grammars.
 Node lifetimes enable the specification of stages in the compiler where the node is disallowed.
 In every 'program' there must be one *root* node present.
 The *root* node will be the root in your AST and the starting point of most of your actions.